simeononsecurity/simeononsecurity.ch/content/guides/windows-networking-internet-tools-guide/index.en.md

 ## Introducing Essential Networking Commands

 When it comes to diagnosing and managing network-related problems, several **networking commands** play a pivotal role.
 These commands provide insights into network configurations and connectivity.
-Let's take a look at three fundamental networking commands:
+Here's three fundamental networking commands:

 ### ipconfig: Network Configuration Made Easy